Dongwon-Lee/mtsa/README.md

     libmtsa.so

-`make install` will simply copy this library to the `../bin` direcory
+`make install` will simply copy this library to the `../bin` directory

 ### Get Started